 We’re rebuilding Lake Shore Boulevard from the Lake Shore Bridge at Don Roadway to Carlaw Ave.
 The new street includes landscaped buffers separating new bike and walking paths.

 Above: A cross section showing the future configuration of Lake Shore Boulevard East.
 This is a representative cross section.
 See more on the new design here.

 The Gardiner on/off ramps to Logan Avenue are now removed.

-Work will start on the Lake Shore Bridge over the Don River and Lake Shore Boulevard East from Don Roadway to Carlaw in February 2022.
-Construction is scheduled to be complete in 2024.
+Work started on the Lake Shore Bridge over the Don River and Lake Shore Boulevard East from Don Roadway to Carlaw in February 2022.
+Construction is scheduled to be complete in 2025.

 For more details about what to expect during construction, visit our construction page.